scala/scala3/docs/docs/reference/new-types/match-types.md

 Unfortunately, this goes nowhere.
 Let's try the first case.
 We have: `x.type <: A` and `x.type <: X`.
 This tells us nothing useful about `X`, so we cannot reduce `M` in order to show that the right hand side of the case is valid.

-The following variant is more promising:
+The following variant is more promising but does not compile either:
 ```scala
 def m(x: Any): M[x.type] = x match {
   case _: A => 1
   case _: B => 2
 }
 ```
-To make this work, we'd need a new form of GADT checking: If the scrutinee is a term variable `s`, we can make use of the fact that `s.type` must conform to the pattern's type and derive a GADT constraint from that.
+To make this work, we would need a new form of GADT checking: If the scrutinee is a term variable `s`, we can make use of the fact that `s.type` must conform to the pattern's type and derive a GADT constraint from that.
 For the first case above, this would be the constraint `x.type <: A`.
 The new aspect here is that we need GADT constraints over singleton types where before we just had constraints over type parameters.